 Your University Archives has many records that document the history of the campus.
 Do you know that in the very beginning this campus was a medical school, not the UT Health Science Center?
 Do you know the names of the founding faculty members?
 Are you curious about the first graduating class or are you interested in researching early medical doctors who lived and practiced in San Antonio?

 Thank you for taking time out of your busy schedule to read my post.
-If you have a story of the early days of the Health Science Center or medicine in San Antonio to share, please send it to firstname.lastname@example.org or call 210-567-2470.
+If you have a story of the early days of the Health Science Center or medicine in San Antonio to share, please send to email@example.com or call 210-567-2470.
 Happy Archives Month, All.

 Information Courtesy of: